 In this section we will take an in depth look at our performance angling clothing and the fabrics they are comprised of.
-We will discuss topics such as "which angling jacket is best for my fishing?" alongside an advanced technical breakdown on what fabrics are available.
-If you are looking for "a general guide to layering?" please see our technical layering system page.
+We will discuss topics such as "waterproof or water resistant?" alongside an advanced technical breakdown on what fabrics are available.

 The creation of the Fortis Marine Waterproof Jacket protects the user from the rain, so to compliment this garment, we set about designing the ultimate lightweight packable insulated jacket; The Miner Liner.
 After a huge amount of research, we set about sourcing an insulator that could tick all the boxes and Primaloft® insulation did just that!
 This collaborative project brings the finest designers in angling to develop a unique reversible packable jacket.